madlib-lang/madlib-website/docs/INSTALLATION.md

 ## From Source Code

-You can download the archive of a build for your target from the [releases page](https://github.com/madlib-lang/madlib/releases), unarchive it wherever appropriate ( /opt might be a good candidate on linux/osx ), and add the location to your PATH in your bashrc file.
+You can download the archive of a build for your target from the [releases page](https://github.com/madlib-lang/madlib/releases), unarchive it wherever appropriate ( `/opt` might be a good candidate on Linux / OSX ), and add the location to your PATH in your shell profile / preferences file.
 Currently 5 targets are supported:

-- linux glibc
+- linux `glibc`
-- linux muslc
+- linux `muslc`
-- osx x64
+- osx `x64`
-- osx arm64
+- osx `arm64`
-- windows x64
+- windows `x64`

 ### Debugging